Conformal and Contact Kinetic Dynamics and Their Geometrization: Appendix

 \subsection{Lie-Poisson Dynamics and Coadjoint Flow}

-This Section contains the definition of Lie-Poisson dynamics both in the most abstract way and in the case of a diffeomorphism group.
+This very first section of the appendix contains a brief summary of Lie-Poisson dynamics on both the finite dimensional and infinite dimensional Lie groups (to be more precise, diffeomorphism groups).

-\textbf{Lie-Poisson Formulation.} Consider a Lie group $G$ (a manifold admitting a group multiplication compatible with the manifold structure).
-We cite \cite{GF,vara84} for more on Lie group theory and its applications in physics.
-The tangent space at the identity element of a Lie group is called Lie algebra $\mathfrak{g}:=T_eG$.
-Here, the algebra is determined by a skew-symmetric bilinear bracket $ [\bullet,\bullet]$ satisfying the Jacobi identity.
-Referring to this Lie bracket, one can define the so-called adjoint action of the Lie algebra $\mathfrak{g}$ on itself
+\textbf{Lie-Poisson Formulation on Lie Groups.} Let $G$ be a Lie group, for the details and applications to physics of which we refer the reader to \cite{GF,vara84}.
+Now $e\in G$ denoting the identity element of $G$, the tangent space at the identity element of the group $G$ is called the Lie algebra $\mathfrak{g}:=T_eG$ of $G$.
+The Lie algebra structure on $\mathfrak{g}$ is determined by a skew-symmetric bilinear bracket $[\bullet,\bullet]$, satisfying the Jacobi identity.